 - CHC Overview Module

 - Module 1: Roles, Responsibilities and Models of Service

 Adult Protective Services provides adults with disabilities between the ages 18 of 60 with protection from abuse, neglect, and exploitation.

 Older Adults Protective Services (OAPSA) provides adults over the age of 60 with protection from abuse, neglect, exploitation, and abandonment.

 The Office of Long-Term Living has a commitment to make sure all participants are safe and receiving their services safely.
-These trainings are for service coordinators and cover topics including: What is a critical incident?; Reporting responsibilities of SCs; When critical incident situations should involve protective services; and How critical incidents must be reported.
+These trainings are for service coordinators and direct service providers and cover topics including: What is a critical incident?; Reporting responsibilities of SCs; When critical incident situations should involve protective services; and How critical incidents must be reported.

 - Module 1: Policies & Recognizing Abuse (Risk Management)